nrwl/nx/nx-dev/nx-dev/public/documentation/previous/angular/guides/setup-incremental-builds.md

 ## Running and serving incremental builds

-To build an app incrementally use the following command:
+To build an app incrementally use the following commands.

 ```bash
 nx build myapp --with-deps --parallel